horvatgroup/micropython_stm32f746zg_smartschool/bootloader/v3.3.3/readme.txt

 1. In folder Windows:

    Contains the application in its "historical" form: executable dedicated to Windows + dll.
-   With all most recent firmwares (V1J13S3 for ST-Link/V1 boards, V2J24S4 for ST-Link/V2 boards,
+   With all most recent firmwares (V1J13S3 for ST-Link/V1 boards, V2J36S7 for ST-Link/V2 boards,
-   and V2J24M11 for ST-Link/V2-1 boards)
+   V2J36M26 for ST-Link/V2-1 boards, V3J6M2 for STLINK-V3 boards)

 2. In folder AllPlatforms: